Portfolio-CMR/Self-stats-analytics-visualizer/README.md

 ## Why Choose Google Takeout Data Insights Visualizer?

-Our tool not only visualizes your data from Google Takeout but also provides a powerful platform to uncover and understand personal trends and usage statistics, empowering you with knowledge to make informed decisions about your digital privacy and online habits.
+Our tool not only visualizes your data from Google Takeout but also provides a powerful platform to uncover and understand personal trends and usage statistics, empowering you with the knowledge to make informed decisions about your digital privacy and online habits.